Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Topic-to-Twister and Style-Transfer Tongue Twister Generation

 Our local experiments are carried out on a single Nvidia A40 GPU, which has 48GB of VRAM.
 When training neural models, we implement the PyTorch Lightning framework to set up training processes.
 The training parameters are as follows: The \textit{batch size} is set to 16 (excl.
-Baichuan w/LoRA, where it is 8); The \textit{learning rate} is 1e-4; \textit{max source length} is set to 512, and the \textit{max target length} is set to 100; The optimizer uses Adam \cite{kingma2014adam}, and the $\epsilon$ of Adam is set to 1e-8.
+Baichuan w/LoRA, where it is 8); the \textit{learning rate} is 1e-4; \textit{max source length} is set to 512, and the \textit{max target length} is set to 100; the optimizer uses Adam \cite{kingma2014adam}, and the $\epsilon$ of Adam is set to 1e-8.
 The whole training process lasts for 10 \textit{epochs}, and the validation checking runs every half epoch.
 However, the presented results only consider the checkpoint with the best performance (i.e., lowest loss).

-For all Topic-to-Twister settings, we use the prompt \textit{`Generate a tongue-twister on the topic of "[TOPIC]"'} where \textit{[TOPIC]} refers to the input topic phrase from the test set, and for all Style-Transfer settings we use the prompt \textit{"Generate a tongue-twister by rewriting the following text: [PARAPHRASE]"} where\textit{ [PARAPHRASE]} refers to the prosaic paraphrase of a tongue-twister from the test set.
+For all topic-to-twister settings, we use the prompt \textit{`Generate a tongue twister on the topic of "[TOPIC]"'} where \textit{[TOPIC]} refers to the input topic phrase from the test set, and for all style-transfer settings we use the prompt \textit{"Generate a tongue twister by rewriting the following text: [PARAPHRASE]"} where\textit{ [PARAPHRASE]} refers to the non-literary paraphrase of a tongue twister from the test set.